AntonJanto/MobileButler/README.md

 # MobileButler

 Mobile Butler is an adroid app which allows restaurant, café, bar or similar establishments employees to make orders for their customers using their smartphone, or similar android device.
-The app allows them to create orders and assign them to tables.
-Employees would be also able to search through all products to add to the order.
+The app allows them to create orders, add products to the orders.
+When customers ask for a receipt the employee can close the order and send to central storage.
+Optionally, the employee can allocate tables to the orders in order to easily assign customers to orders.

 ### Test
 for testing purposes use these credential to login: